Harry Hoshovsky has been a Policy Analyst with JINSA’s Gemunder Center for Defense and Strategy since October 2017.

 His work at JINSA focuses predominantly on U.S. foreign policy in the Middle East, paying close attention to Washington’s security relationship with Israel, as well as American efforts to combat Iran’s destabilizing regional activities and its pursuit of a nuclear weapon.

-Harry is an in-house expert on the threat posed by ‘hybrid adversaries’ like Hezbollah to Israel, and as such, he played a crucial research and writing role in the publication of the Hybrid Warfare Task Force’s first report, “Israel’s Next Northern War: Operational and Legal Challenges.”
+Harry is an in-house expert on the threat posed by ‘hybrid adversaries’ like Hezbollah to Israel, and as such, he played a crucial research and writing role in the publication of the Hybrid Warfare Policy Project’s first report, “Israel’s Next Northern War: Operational and Legal Challenges.”

 In addition to his research and analysis work, Harry also manages and coordinates the Gemunder Center’s internship program.